cda-tum/mqt-predictor/docs/Usage.rst

 First, the to-be-considered quantum devices must be included in the framework.
 Currently, all devices supported by `MQT Bench <https://github.com/cda-tum/mqt-bench>`_ are natively supported.
-In case another device shall be considered, it can be added by using a similar format as in MQT Bench but it is not necessary to add it in the repository.
-It is also possible to modify the MQT Predictor framework accordingly:
+In case another device shall be considered, it can be added by using a similar format as in MQT Bench but it is not necessary to add it in the repository since it can be directly added to the MQT Predictor framework as follows:

 - Modify in `mqt/predictor/rl/predictorenv.py <https://github.com/cda-tum/mqt-predictor/tree/main/src/mqt/predictor/rl/predictorenv.py>`_. the line where ``mqt.bench.devices.get_device_by_name`` is used.
 - Modify in `mqt/predictor/ml/predictor.py <https://github.com/cda-tum/mqt-predictor/tree/main/src/mqt/predictor/ml/predictor.py>`_. the lines where ``mqt.bench.devices.*`` are used.